 buy a permit?

-The transportation fee pays for the People Mover bus contract which allows students, staff and faculty to ride the city bus at no extra charge, as well as access to ride the Valley Mover buses for free, a portion of the Seawolf Shuttle's operation, and the Zimride carpooling program.
+The transportation fee pays for the People Mover bus contract which allows students, staff and faculty to ride the city bus at no extra charge, as well as access to ride the Valley Mover buses for free, a portion of the Seawolf Shuttle's operation.
 Parking revenues fund the upkeep and maintenance of parking lots and buildings to include signage, paving and striping, trash removal, exterior lighting and snow removal.
 Parking revenues also fund maintenance of campus trails and pedestrian walkways, as well as subsidizing the Seawolf Shuttle in the amount not covered by the transportation fee.
 A significant portion of this revenue also contributes to retiring debt accrued in the construction of the East Parking Garage near the CPISB.

 While you may choose to drive to campus, all of these facilities and services are available to you, which is why you are assessed this fee even if you order a parking permit.